MrPicklePinosaur/trainos/docs/K1.typ

 == Task Table

-Task metadata is stored in a hash table, which is implemented with an array of 128 linked lists.
+Task metadata is stored in a hash table, which is implemented as an array of 128 linked lists.
 We use linked lists so that we can store multiple tasks with the same hash.
 The hash of a task is simply its TID modulo 128.
 Adding a task inserts it into the corresponding linked list.
 When we need to retrieve a task, we search for it inside the correspoding linked list.
-This potentially operates slowly if many tasks are run, but for our use cases, there are enough hash keys that speed shouldn't be a problem.
+Theoretically, a hash map implemented this way will start operating slowly if many tasks are run, but for our use cases, there are enough hash keys that speed shouldn't be a problem.

 == Scheduler